Content Visibility Without JavaScript

 stableCategory: content-structure · Methodology v4.5

-How much of your primary content is present in the raw HTML before any JavaScript runs?
+It estimates how much of your primary content arrives in the initial HTML response, before client-side rendering kicks in.

 Signal Source